 I have been a private tutor for the past 9 years since graduating from high school, as it has helped throughout my studies to master the topics and stay fresh.
 I have worked with students in high school to senior undergraduates in math and sciences.
 I have varied teaching experience as a tutor for math and science and as a teaching assistant at Johns Hopkins University and UCLA School of Medicine.

 My unique educational background has greatly helped me to be a better mentor.
 Following high school, I studied medicine for three years in a foreign medical school.
 I then started my education over in community college in California, and after two years transferred to Johns Hopkins' Engineering.
 I graduated last year with many honors and distinctions, and in 2015 I started studying medicine at the David Geffen School of Medicine at UCLA.
 Because of this background, I have been able to help numerous students in to develop time-management and study skills, choose a robust academic plan and appropriate extracurricular activities, and successfully pursue their unique academic goals.
 I have served on the Admissions Committee of the UCLA School of Medicine and have also helped numerous students with their college transfer and medical school applications.

-Johns Hopkins University - BS, Materials Science and Engineering
+Undergraduate Degree: Johns Hopkins University - Bachelor of Science, Materials Science and Engineering

 MCAT Physical Sciences: 14